spring-attic/spring-hadoop/README.md

 ## Supported distros

-By default Spring for Apache Hadoop compiles against Apache Hadoop 1.0.x.
-Apache Hadoop 1.1.x (hadoop11) Apache Hadoop 1.2.x (hadoop12), Apache Hadoop 2.0.x Alpha (hadoop22), Pivotal HD 1.1 (phd1), Cloudera CDH3 (cdh3), Cloudera CDH4 (cdh4), Hortonworks HDP 1.3 (hdp13) are also supported; to compile against them pass the `-Pdistro=<label>` project property, like so:
+By default Spring for Apache Hadoop compiles against the Apache Hadoop 1.2.x stable relase (hadoop12).

+The following distros and versions are also supported:

+- Apache Hadoop 2.2.x (hadoop22) *
+- Pivotal HD 1.1 (phd1)
+- Cloudera CDH4 MR1 (cdh4, cdh4mr1)
+- Cloudera CDH4 YARN (cdh4yarn)
+- Cloudera CDH5 YARN (cdh5, cdh5yarn) *
+- Cloudera CDH5 MR1 (cdh5mr1)
+- Hortonworks HDP 1.3 (hdp13)
+- Hortonworks HDP 2.0 (hdp20) *

+\* The distributions noted with and asterisk will include spring-yarn support in the build.

+* For anyone using older distros and versions we recommend using Spring for Apache Hadoop 1.0.x whish is mainatined here: https://github.com/spring-projects/spring-hadoop/tree/1.0.x

+To compile against a specific distro version pass the `-Pdistro=<label>` project property, like so:

     gradlew -Pdistro=hadoop22 build

 Note that the chosen distro is displayed on the screen:

     Using Apache Hadoop 2.2.x [2.2.0]

 In this case, the specified Hadoop distribution (above Apache Hadoop 2.2.x) is used to create the project binaries.
-This option is useful when testing against Hadoop clusters incompatible with the Hadoop stable line.

 # CI Builds